Joseph Segel: National Software Testing Laboratories

 Segel founded the National Software Testing Laboratories aka NSTL in 1983.
 The company published several monthly newsletters including "Software Digest".
 The publications were often subscribed by IT departments of major corporations, as a basis to evaluate and consider products for their company.
 PC Hardware and software publishers often contracted the company to perform compatibility and performance tests.
 NSTL passed through a series of owners, including publisher McGraw-Hill, before being acquired by Intertek in 2007.

 Public service

 In 1971, Segel was elected chairman of the Board of Governors of the United Nations Association of the USA.
 Two years later, President Gerald Ford appointed him as a member of the U.S. Delegation to that year's United Nations General Assembly, where he served under Henry Kissinger.
 He also organized a national campaign of the Advertising Council to improve public understanding of the United Nations, chaired a national conference on the United Nations for the American Society of Newspapers Editors and testified in support of the United Nations before the U.S. Senate Foreign Relations Committee.
-In 1986 he wrote an article in The New York Times in defense of Secretary-General Kurt Waldheim's recently discovered service as a Wehrmacht intelligence officer during WWII.
+In 1986 he wrote a letter to The New York Times in defense of Secretary-General Kurt Waldheim's recently discovered service as a Wehrmacht intelligence officer during WWII.